Low-Frequency Stochastic Gravitational-Wave Background in Gaia DR3 catalog: GW simulation

 As seen in the \textit{bottom right panel} of Fig.~\ref{fig:GN_model}, the power of the second-order harmonics for the toroidal (B-mode) and spheroidal (E-mode) components are similar and consistent with the expected values within their respective uncertainties.
 Almost all higher-order harmonic powers do not exceed their measurement errors, and their amplitudes are roughly an order of magnitude smaller than in the \textit{bottom left panel}, confirming the threefold reduction in proper motion uncertainties.

-Thus, we conclude that the VSH method is more statistically robust, less sensitive to uneven objects sampling and more sensitive to noise in gravitational wave detection but is computationally faster.
+Thus, we conclude that the VSH method is more statistically robust, less sensitive to uneven object sampling, more sensitive to noise in GW detection, and computationally faster.
 The computational complexity of the VSH method scales linearly with the number of sources $N$.
-In contrast, the HDC method is more sensitive for detecting gravitational waves, but its complexity scales as $N^2$ and more prone to cherry picking.
-Therefore, applying the HDC method to AGIS residuals or to catalogs containing tens of millions of sources requires appropriate algorithmic modifications and the use of parallel computations on GPUs.
+In contrast, the HDC method exhibits a higher sensitivity to injected GW like angular correlations under idealized conditions, but its complexity scales as $N^2$ and is more prone to cherry picking.
+Therefore, applying the HDC method to astrometric global iterative solution (AGIS) residuals or to catalogs containing tens of millions of sources requires appropriate algorithmic modifications and the use of parallel computations on GPUs.

-This result suggests that, given the statistical precision of the proper motions for the 1.5 million quasars in the \textit{Gaia}-CRF3 catalog, the Hellings-Downs correlation method could detect gravitational waves with a strain amplitude of $h_c \gtrsim 10^{-11}$ at a significance level of $3\sigma$.
+This result suggests that, given the statistical precision of the proper motions for the 1.5 million quasars in the \textit{Gaia}-CRF3 catalog, the HDC and VSH methods could detect GWs with a strain amplitude of $h_c \gtrsim 10^{-11}$ with an empirical signal-to-noise ratio of approximately 3.
+The statistical significance of the recovered amplitudes is quantified through the ratios ($A_{\rm HDC}/\sigma_A$) and ($P_2/\sigma_{P_2}$), which serve as empirical signal-to-noise estimators for HDC and VSH analyzes, respectively.
+Appendix~\ref{App3} presents the results of 1000 Monte Carlo injection-and-recovery simulations of the GW strain amplitude for both the HDC and VSH methods, including the median recovered amplitudes, the central 15th–85th percentile ranges, the 95\% confidence intervals, and the fractions of realizations with ($h_{rec} > 2\sigma$) and ($h_{rec} > 3\sigma$).

-However, this conclusion holds only under idealized assumptions, namely: (i) the absence of systematic errors in the \textit{Gaia} catalogue, and (ii) a regime in which a portion of the GW-induced elliptical motion can be approximated by a linear trend corresponding to a constant proper motion.
+However, this conclusion holds only under idealized assumptions, namely: (i) the absence of systematic errors in the \textit{Gaia} catalog and (ii) a regime in which a portion of the GW-induced elliptical motion can be approximated by a linear trend corresponding to a constant proper motion.
 This occurs when the GW period is approximately twice the observation time, $P_{\mathrm{GW}} \approx 2\,T_{\mathrm{obs}}$ \citep{Gwinn_1997}.
-In the opposite limits, the signal is either largely absorbed by the AGIS astrometric solution ($P_{\mathrm{GW}} \ll 2\,T_{\mathrm{obs}}$) or varies too slowly to produce a measurable proper motion signature ($P_{\mathrm{GW}} \gg 2\,T_{\mathrm{obs}}$).
+In the opposite limits, the signal is largely absorbed by the AGIS astrometric solution ($P_{\mathrm{GW}} \ll 2\,T_{\mathrm{obs}}$) or varies too slowly to produce a measurable proper motion signature ($P_{\mathrm{GW}} \gg 2\,T_{\mathrm{obs}}$).